dgryski/go-perfbook/performance.md

 ## Garbage Collection

+You pay for memory allocation more than once.
+The first is obviously when you allocate it.
+But you also pay every time the garbage collection runs.

+Reduce/Reuse/Recycle. -- @bboreham
 - Stack vs. heap allocations
 - What causes heap allocations?
 - Understanding escape analysis (and the current limitation)
+- /debug/pprof/heap , and -base
 - API design to limit allocations: allow passing in buffers so caller can reuse rather than forcing an allocation
   - you can even modify a slice in place carefully while you scan over it
 - reducing pointers to reduce gc scan times